 @qawolf/pom provides Page Object Model (POM) infrastructure for

-Playwright: base classes for page objects, a central
+Playwright: base classes for page objects, a registry

 Requirements